PART 5

 Place (Dis) - 2

-The last twenty minutes of the 2nd hour features Penelope Cain's contribution to the Place (Dis) series.
+The last twenty minutes of the 2nd hour features the contribution of Sheri Osden Nault to the Place (Dis) series.

 WATER (DESHKAN ZIIBI) - HOUR 3